Leslie's (LESL)

 Named after founder Philip Leslie, who established the company in 1963, Leslie’s (NASDAQ:LESL) is a retailer that sells pool and spa supplies, equipment, and maintenance services.

-Leslie's falls short of our expectations.
-There are better opportunities in the market.
+Leslie’s quality doesn’t meet our expectations.
+We see more attractive opportunities in the market.

 Why There Are Better Opportunities Than Leslie's